 Discount Rate.
-For the disclosures of the obligations as of the end of the fiscal year, we have discounted future benefit payments back to the present using an interest rate of 5.80%.
-This rate was derived from the Citigroup Pension Discount Curve as of the end of June 2011 using the expected payouts from the Plan.
-The rate used as of the beginning of the fiscal year (used to calculate the expense for the year) was 5.50%.
+For the disclosures of the obligations as of the end of the fiscal year, we have discounted future benefit payments back to the present using an interest rate of 4.40%.
+This rate was derived from the Above Median Citigroup Pension Discount Curve as of the end of June 2012 using the expected payouts from the Plan.
+The rate used as of the beginning of the fiscal year (used to calculate the expense for the year) was 5.80%.

 Long-Term Rate of Return.
-The expected long-term rate of return on plan assets is 6.75%.
+We recommend a reduction in the expected long-term rate of return on plan assets from 6.75% to 6.25%.
+Our long-term expected returns for various asset classes is shown below and includes a 2.50% long-term inflation assumption.